TeachBooks/mirror_mude_book/book/fundamentals/00_04_MeanVar.md

 where we use the ^-symbol to indicate it is an *estimate* of the mean based on a number of realizations.

-In analogy, the theoretical mean or expected value of a continuous random variable follows as:

 ## Variance

 The outcomes or realizations of a random variable will by definition inhibit a certain spread; they will fluctuate around the mean.
 The variance  or dispersion  of a random variable  is a measure of these fluctuations around the mean, and is defined by: